seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **ARVIRAGUS**
 Let ordinance
-Come as the gods foresay it: howsoe’er,
+Come as the gods foresay it: howsoe'er,
 My brother hath done well.

 **BELARIUS**
 I had no mind
-To hunt this day: the boy Fidele’s sickness
+To hunt this day: the boy Fidele's sickness
 Did make my way long forth.

 **GUIDERIUS**
 With his own sword,
-Which he did wave against my throat, I have ta’en
+Which he did wave against my throat, I have ta'en
-His head from him: I’ll throw’t into the creek
+His head from him: I'll throw't into the creek
 Behind our rock; and let it to the sea,
-And tell the fishes he’s the queen’s son, Cloten:
+And tell the fishes he's the queen's son, Cloten:
-That’s all I reck.
+That's all I reck.

 *Exit*

 **BELARIUS**
-I fear ’twill be revenged:
+I fear 'twill be revenged:
-Would, Polydote, thou hadst not done’t! though valour
+Would, Polydote, thou hadst not done't! though valour
 Becomes thee well enough.

 **ARVIRAGUS**
-Would I had done’t
+Would I had done't
 So the revenge alone pursued me!
 Polydore,
 I love thee brotherly, but envy much
-Thou hast robb’d me of this deed: I would revenges,
+Thou hast robb'd me of this deed: I would revenges,
 That possible strength might meet, would seek us through
 And put us to our answer.

 **BELARIUS**
-Well, ’tis done:
+Well, 'tis done:
-We’ll hunt no more to-day, nor seek for danger
+We'll hunt no more to-day, nor seek for danger
-Where there’s no profit.
+Where there's no profit.
 I prithee, to our rock;
-You and Fidele play the cooks: I’ll stay
+You and Fidele play the cooks: I'll stay
 Till hasty Polydote return, and bring him
 To dinner presently.

 **ARVIRAGUS**
 Poor sick Fidele!
-I’ll weringly to him: to gain his colour
+I'll weringly to him: to gain his colour
-I’ld let a parish of such Clotens’ blood,
+I'ld let a parish of such Clotens' blood,
 And praise myself for charity.

 *Exit*

 **BELARIUS**
 O thou goddess,
-Thou divine Nature, how thyself thou blazon’st
+Thou divine Nature, how thyself thou blazon'st
 In these two princely boys!
 They are as gentle
 As zephyrs blowing below the violet,
 Not wagging his sweet head; and yet as rough,
 Their royal blood enchafed, as the rudest wind,
 That by the top doth take the mountain pine,
-And make him stoop to the vale. ’Tis wonder
+And make him stoop to the vale.
+'Tis wonder
 That an invisible instinct should frame them
-To royalty unlearn’d, honour untaught,
+To royalty unlearn'd, honour untaught,
 Civility not seen from other, valour
 That wildly grows in them, but yields a crop
-As if it had been sow’d.
-Yet still it’s strange
+As if it had been sow'd.
+Yet still it's strange
-What Cloten’s being here to us portends,
+What Cloten's being here to us portends,
 Or what his death will bring us.

 *Re-enter GUIDERIUS*

 **GUIDERIUS**
-Where’s my brother?
+Where's my brother?
-I have sent Cloten’s clotpoll down the stream,
+I have sent Cloten's clotpoll down the stream,
-In embassy to his mother: his body’s hostage
+In embassy to his mother: his body's hostage
 For his return.

 *Solemn music*